PhobGCC/PhobGCC-doc/For_Users/Phob_Programming_Guide.md

 * A computer running Windows, MacOS, or Linux.
 * A screwdriver for opening your controller (Tri-point is the stock screw, but some controllers may be built with Torx or Philips).
-* Data-capable USB Micro cable with a compact plug.
+* A Data-capable USB Micro cable with a compact plug.
   * [This cable](https://www.amazon.com/gp/product/B093SWG63B) is the recommended one should you just want to buy one.

 # Controller Disassembly

-Unplug and then open your controller by removing the six screws on the back located at the end of the handles, near the triggers, and behend the C-stick and D-pad. pull the back shell off and lay it down.
+Unplug and then open your controller by removing the six screws on the back located at the end of the handles, near the triggers, and behind the C-stick and D-pad.
+Pull the back shell off and lay it down.
 Carefully lift the board out of the shell and place the front shell down.

 # Installing the IDE and Libraries